tforrest/soda-automation/README.md

 # soda-automation

-Flask Webapp to automate common tasks for SoDA
+Flask Rest-API to automate common tasks for SoDA